-- (i) Must close the steam valve on top of the boiler. - (ii) Must turn the water valve handle clockwise about half a turn.
+- (i) Close the steam valve on top of the boiler. - (ii) Turn the water valve handle clockwise about half a turn.
 This permits water to flow from the boiler direct to the drain pipe and assist in keeping the water passage clear.

-- (iii) Must turn the water valve handle clockwise as far as possible. - (iv) Must open the steam valve on top of the boiler and allow steam to blow through the glass to the drain pipe and so assist in keeping the glass clean. - (v) Must turn the water valve handle counter clockwise as far as possible when the water should rise smartly in the glass.
-If it rises slowly this indicates a partial blockage of the water passage; if it rises high in the glass and then settles back slowly the steam passage is partially choked. - (vi) Must see that the water level in each glass is about the same. - (vii) On "S" and "X" class boilers the drain valve of the water column must also be opened for about five seconds in order to prevent any accumulation of sediment.
+- (iv) Open the steam value on top of the boiler and allow steam to blow through the glass to the drain pipe and so assist in keeping the glass clean. - (v) Turn the water valve handle counter clockwise as far as possible when the water should rise smartly in the glass.
+If it rises slowly this indicates a partial blockage of the water passage; if it rises high in the glass and then settles back slowly the steam passage is partially choked. - (vi) See that the water level in each glass is about the same. - (vii) On "H," "S" and "X" class boilers the drain valve of the water column must also be opened for about five seconds in order to prevent any accumulation of sediment.

-(d) He must see that the regulator is closed, the reversing gear is in mid gear, the hand brakes are screwed on and the release cocks are open; see that the Injector Steam Valves, Blower Valve, Turbo Steam Valve, Lubricator Steam Valve and Air Compressor Steam Valve are closed; examine the firebox, brick arch, baffle plate, firebars and grate, and see that they are in good condition; try over the damper to see that it works freely, but leave it in the closed position.
+(d) He must see that the Regulator is closed, the reversing lever is in mid gear, the hand brake screwed on and the Release Cocks open; see that the Injector Steam Valves, Blower Valve, Turbo Steam Valve, Lubricator Steam Valve and Air Compressor Steam Valve are closed; examine the firebox, brick arch, baffle plate, firebars and grate, and see that they are in good condition; try over the damper to see that it works freely, but leave it in the closed position.